snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 The refresh interval determines how often your data is synced between the data source and the Graph connector index.
 There are two types of refresh intervals – full crawl and incremental crawl.
 For more details, click [here](/MicrosoftSearch/configure-connector#step-8-refresh-settings).

-You can change the default values of refresh interval from here if you want to.
+You can change the default values of the refresh interval from here if you want to.

-## Read and Deny Access to Knowledge Articles in Microsoft Graph Connector for ServiceNow
+## Read and Deny Access to Knowledge Articles in Microsoft Graph connector for ServiceNow
 <details>
 <summary>[Click to expand] Here is a scenario-wise depiction of how the connector treats access permissions based on user criteria in ServiceNow Knowledge:</summary><br>

 >[!NOTE]
 > Terms used in the table below:
-> * **No criteria**: No user criteria is defined for the article or Knowledge base.
+> * **No criteria**: No user criteria are defined for the article or Knowledge base.
 (Different from empty criteria where a user criteria is defined but within the criteria all fields are empty)
-> * **Default user criteria**: User criteria defined using ServiceNow fields like Users, Groups, Roles, Location, Department etc.
+> * **Default user criteria**: User criteria defined using ServiceNow fields like Users, Groups, Roles, Location, Department, etc.
->* **Empty Criteria**: A User criteriion where all fields have empty values.
+>* **Empty criteria**: A User criteria where all fields have empty values.

 ### How Read access is determined